2011JavaReact/jwilsonProject0/README.md

 Users of this application can read, add, update, and remove products, as well as their related inventory records.
 Managers can even see more details such as which user updated the inventory last.

 # API Description
+The URL for this API will contain your server IP address and port, followed by:
+> /inventorytracker/{endpoint}/{options}

 ## /product Endpoint
 This endpoint handles all operations dealing with products.
 ### GET /product